Yeshivat HaHesder Yerucham: Curriculum

 Yeshivat Hesder Yerucham emphasizes the importance of learning Talmud in depth, specifically through the Brisker Method.
 A typical day in Yeshiva will include two sessions of intensive Talmud study (iyun) and one of extensive study (bekiut).

 In terms of the afternoon seder, students can either learn with a charvuras, go to shiurim, or a combination of both.
 The yeshiva offers weekly classes in Tanakh, Jewish philosophy, Hasidic philosophy and the works of Jewish scholars such as Maimonides, Rabbi Yehuda Halevi, the Maharal of Prague, Moshe Chaim Luzzatto, Joseph B. Soloveitchik, Abraham Isaac Kook, and many others.

-The daily schedule is: shachrit at 6:30 am, followed by a halachah seder until 8:00 am.
+The daily schedule is: shacharit at 6:30 am, followed by a halachah seder until 8:00 am.
 Breakfast is from 8:00–8:30 am.
 After breakfast is morning seder, which is typically gemara iyun, and it goes from 8:30 am – 1:00 pm.
 Following the morning seder is lunch and a break from 1:00–3:00 pm.
 Mincha is at 3:00 pm, followed by the afternoon seder, from about 3:20–7:30 pm.
-Afternoon seder consists of more iyun gemara, followed by a couple hours of emmunah.
-Many of the students use the entire afternoon seder for learning machshava, tanach, mussar, and emmunah.
+Afternoon seder consists of more iyun gemara, followed by a couple hours of emunah.
+Many of the students use the entire afternoon seder for learning machshava, tanach, mussar, and emunah.
 From 7:30–8:00 pm is Maariv, followed by supper from 8:00–8:30 pm.
 Night seder consists of learning bekiut, and it goes from 8:30 pm until at least 11:00 pm, although there is no given time for night seder to end, and many students learn until later.

 The daily schedule goes from Sunday to Thursday, and there is a morning shiurim given on Fridays as well.
 On motza'ei shabbos there is night seder, and on Thursday night many students do "mishmor" and learn until very late hours of the night.